apache/eventmesh-site/team/01-member.md

----
-title: "TEAM"
-permalink: /about/team/
-excerpt: "Project team."
-modified: 2022-08-01T11:28:30+08:00
----
+# Member

-The Apache EventMesh (Incubating) is developed by our PMCs and Committers.
+The Apache EventMesh (Incubating) is developed by our PMCs, Committers and other Contributors.
 All contributions to EventMesh are greatly appreciated, whether for trivial cleanups, big new features or other material rewards.

 ## PMCs and Committers